marcmarina/api.deporunners.cat/README.md

 To set up the project, install dependencies using `yarn` and then create a `.env` file using the provided example.
 If you need help, go to [this section](#env-help).

-To populate the database and start the development server, defaults to port 8080:
+To populate the database and start the development server (defaults to port 8080):
 ```
 yarn seed
 yarn dev